 You undertake a varied menu of early clinical experience, through contact with patients and visits to general practice and hospitals, giving you a clinical context on which to develop your core knowledge.

 We begin teaching clinical skills from as early as week 2 in our Clinical Skills Laboratory.
-Here, a team of F2 doctors provide structured learning and teaching, which includes:
+Here, a team of Specialty Trainees provide structured learning and teaching, which includes:

-This gives you access to excellent clinical training opportunities offered by the large patient population (3.5 million) and the region-wide infrastructure of acute hospitals, general practices and public health units.
+This gives you access to excellent clinical training opportunities offered by the large patient population (3.5 million) and the region-wide infrastructure of acute hospitals and general practices.